jcsumlin/peribot-docs/docs/commands.md

 You can optionally use just top text or bottom text like this:
 `!rogu top text only`
 `!rogu ,bottom text only`

+### Polls
+Create a poll with custom answers!

+#### !poll [question], [option 1], [...], [option 10]

+  **question**: The question that you want to ask

+  **option 1-10**: The possible options that a user can choose from, up to 10

+  ?> The question and options can be delineated using either a `,` like its shown above or a `|`

+  Users will be able to react to the poll embed casting their vote for 1 or more option.

+#### !quickpoll [question]

+  **question**: The question that you want to ask

+  This is similar to the !poll command above but instead of custom options it will allow a user to vote using `:thumbsup:` `:person_shrugging:` and `:thumbsdown:` essentially Yes, Maybe, and No. Great for simple questions.

+### Reaction Roles

+?> Aliases for all the reaction role commands: !rr [subcommand] [args]

+#### !reactionroles list

+This will list all the groups of reaction roles that your server has created.

+#### !reactionroles role add @[role] [emoji] [group name]

+ **role**: The role that users can obtain by reacting to a sent group.

+ **emoji**: The emoji that users will use to obtain the [role] above.

+ **group name**: the reaction role group that this role will be added to.
+To create a group see !reactionroles group add

+This will add a role to a pre-existing reaction role group with the provided emoji as the reaction that's to be used to obtain the mentioned.

+#### !reactionroles group add [group name]

+ **group name**: The name of the group that you want to create

+ Create a reaction role group that can contain many roles for a user to react to in order to obtain them.
+This name is case sensitive and you can always see any groups that you've created using !reactionroles list

+#### !reactionroles send [group name]

+  **group name**: the name of the group that you want to send

+Sends a group of reaction roles for users to obtain by reacting using the preset emojis.
+Please note that you can only send a specific group once, if you resend this command the previous embed containing reaction roles will no longer work.

+When a user adds a reaction to the embed they will be given the associated role and when they remove it it will likewise remove the associated role.
+### Reminders

+Users can ask to be reminded of things and Peribot will private message them at the prescribed time.

+#### !remindme [quantity] [time unit] [reminder]

+  **quantity**: the quantity of time units to use when scheduling the reminder

+  **time unit**: minutes / hours / days / weeks / months.
+Note: you can use a unit with or without the (s) it doesn't make a difference to the bot.

+Set a reminder for yourself!

+Example: `!remindme 1 hour Do your homework!!`

+#### !forgetme

+This will remove all your upcoming reminders.
+This cannot be undone.

+### Starboard / Scrapbook

+Save all the best moments of your server!

+#### !starboard setup [channel] [emoji | :star:] [allowed role | @everyone]

+  **channel**: The channel where all your servers best moments will be stored.

+  **emoji**: (Optional | default :star:) the emoji that the bot will look for on messages to save them

+  **allowed role** (Optional | default @everyone) The role a user must have to be able to have their messages end up on the starboard

+  ?> Aliases: !starboard **set**

+#### !starboard ignore [channel]

+  **channel**: The channel that you want Peribot to ignore for the starboard

+Peribot will ignore all messages in the given channel when it comes to the starboard.
+For example your server's log channel, or an admin only channel etc.

+#### !starboard emoji [emoji]

+  **emoji**: the emoji that the bot will look for on messages to save them

+This is command is to make adjustments to a preexisting starboard configuration.

+#### !starboard channel [channel]

+  **channel**: The channel where all your servers best moments will be stored moving forward.

+This is command is to make adjustments to a preexisting starboard configuration.

+#### !starboard threshold [integer]

+  **integer**: The number of reactions of the configured emoji that are needed for a message to appear on your servers starboard

+This is command is to make adjustments to a preexisting starboard configuration.

+#### !starboard add [role]

+  **role**: Add a role that's allowed to make it on the starboard

+This is command is to make adjustments to a preexisting starboard configuration.

+#### !starboard remove [role]

+  **role**: Remove a role that's allowed to make it on the starboard

+This is command is to make adjustments to a preexisting starboard configuration.

+#### !starboard clear

+Clears the database of previous starred messages.

+### Urban Dictionary

+Look up words as they are defined in the Urban Dictionary.
+Due to the NSFW nature of these definitions this command can only be invoked in a NSFW channel.

+#### !urban [search term] [definition number]

+  **search term**: The term that you want to search Urban dictionary for.

+  **definition number**: The definition number you want to see (1-10)

+### Welcome